Tommy Kirk: Disney career

-In April 1956, Kirk was cast as Joe Hardy for The Mickey Mouse Club serial "The Hardy Boys: The Mystery of the Applegate Treasure".
-The show was filmed in June and early July 1956, and broadcast that October, at the start of the show's second season.
-The show and Kirk's performance were extremely well received and led to a long association between the actor and the studio.
+In April 1956, 14-year-old Kirk was cast as Joe Hardy for The Mickey Mouse Club serial The Hardy Boys, alongside Tim Considine as Frank Hardy.
+The first of the serials, The Mystery of the Applegate Treasure, was filmed in June and early July 1956, and aired in October at the start of the show's second season.
+In the following year, the second serial The Mystery of Ghost Farm aired in 1957.
+The show and Kirk's performance were extremely well received and led to a long association between the actor and the Disney studio.
+A year prior to being cast in The Hardy Boys, Kirk first auditioned for another serial Spin and Marty, but was unsuccessful.
+The open audition took the form of a baseball game.

 In August 1956, Disney hired him and the former Mouseketeer Judy Harriet to attend both the Republican and Democratic presidential nominating conventions, for newsreel specials that later appeared on the show.
 Kirk also hosted short travelogues for the serial segment of the show's second season, sometimes with Annette Funicello.
 He did the voice-over narration for "The Eagle Hunters" and dubbing work for the Danish-made film Vesterhavsdrenge, shown on the Mickey Mouse Club as the serial "Boys of the Western Sea".
 Around this time, it was announced that Kirk would appear as Young Davy Crockett, but this did not happen.

 Kirk's career received its biggest break yet when, in January 1957, Disney cast him as Travis Coates in Old Yeller (1957), an adventure story about a boy and his heroic dog.
 Kirk had the lead role in the film, a success at the box-office, and he became Disney's first choice whenever they needed someone to play an all-American teenager.
 Kevin Corcoran played his younger brother and the two of them were often cast as brothers.
-Later that year, Kirk and Corcoran were announced for the cast of Rainbow Road to Oz, a feature film based on the stories of L. Frank Baum, but this film was never produced.
+Later that year, Kirk and Corcoran were announced for the cast of The Rainbow Road to Oz, a feature film based on the stories of L. Frank Baum, but this film was never produced.